 5. Create an infographic

-I’ve been harping a lot on using visuals in your content marketing, so you know I have to throw in infographics in this list!
 Graphics almost always outperform simple text.
 If you don’t know how to craft an infographic, you can work with a designer or a content marketing agency.
-You can also check out some of the DIY tools on our list of 89 Visual Content Creation Tools for Content Marketing in the “Design Your Own Infographics” section.
+You can also check out some of the DIY tools, such as the infographic maker by Canva, on our list of 89 Visual Content Creation Tools for Content Marketing in the “Design Your Own Infographics” section.

 Have you written a blog series, or do you have several posts that speak to a similar theme?
-These can be repurposed into an e-book.
-Not only do well-written e-books help position you as an authority, they can also be a great lead magnet when gated.
+These can be repurposed into an e-book or pillar page.
+Not only do well-written e-books help position you as an authority, but they can also be a terrific lead magnet when gated.

 7. Share your posts on your podcast